nktice/AMD-AI/SallyAIRiddle.md

 mistralai_Ministral-8B-Instruct-2410 - [ fail ]
 "Let's break this down.
 If each of Sally's brothers has 2 sisters, that means they share the same sisters.
 Since Sally is one of the sisters, she has 2 brothers who see her as one of their sisters.
 Therefore, Sally has 2 sisters."

+Qwen-Qwen2.5-14B-Instruct-1M - [ pass ]
+"Let's break it down the information given: Sally has 3 brothers, and each of those brothers has 2 sisters, who would include Sally herself.
+So, the 2 sisters are the same for all the brothers.
+Therefore, Sally has 2 sisters in total, including herself, making her one of them."

 TheBloke_Amber-GPTQ - [2x+fail]
 gives bogus URL... extra double fail for not even trying and lying about it.